 1. Main Program Activities.
 Complete Table I.D1 to show the main activities of the proposed program.
-Specify up to three service components most fundamental to the program.
+If applicant is proposing programming that employs multiple strategies as specified in Section I.A. above, applicant may insert additional rows in the table below to identify main program activities for each strategy, or create separate tables for each strategy.
+Applicants may fill out only those columns in the table that are most applicable to the service component specified (e.g. complete only column for number of meals to be served if program counts meals but not clients served).
 Amount of service offered refers to the total services offered by the program.
 Reference hours per day, days per week, weeks per year that the service will be offered, as applicable.
-If applicant is proposing programming that employs multiple strategies as specified in Section I.A. above, applicant may insert additional rows in the table below to identify main program activities for each strategy, or create separate tables for each strategy.